garrardkitchen/resume/content/blog/principles.md

 The above is demonstrative of the 2nd rule; do not depend on the detail.
 As you can see, in the example above, we're depending on an interface method contract and the actual implementational detail is being dealt with by the Lower-level class.

 The above example includes **Dependency Injection**.
 Although you can accomplish **IoC** with **DI**, they are not the same thing.  **IoC** does not mention anything about the direction of the dependency.

+##### Generalization restrictions

+The presence of interfaces to accomplish the Dependency Inversion Pattern (DIP) has other design implications in an object-oriented program:

+- All member variables in a class must be interfaces or abstracts
+- All concrete class packages must connect only through interface or abstract class packages
+- No class should derive from a concrete class
+- No method should override an implemented method
+- All variable instantiation requires the implementation of a creational pattern such as the factory method or the factory pattern, or the use of a dependency-injection framework.

 ---